How to Build Credit: 5 Ways to Increase Your Credit Scores

 But that’s not to say credit cards are the only method you should use to establish and build your credit scores.

 To the contrary, while we can’t guarantee that a given credit-building method will get you the best results, it’s generally agreed that using a combination of tactics benefits your credit scores more than relying entirely on credit cards alone.

-With that said, let’s dive into some of the best ways to build credit, whether you’re looking to establish credit from scratch or repair severely damaged scores.
+With that said, let’s dive into five of the best ways to build credit, whether you’re looking to establish credit from scratch or repair severely damaged scores: